 170 million years ago

 Jurassic Period.
 It was characterized by a warm, wet climate that gave rise to lush vegetation and abundant life.
 Dinosaurs thrived as the first mammals (mostly very small herbivores or insectivores) and birds evolved.
-Ocean life diversified.
+Ocean life was diversified.

 The start of the period was marked by the major Triassic-Jurassic extinction event and the acceleration of the breakup of the supercontinent Pangaea.
 It began rifting into two landmasses: Laurasia to the north, and Gondwana to the south.
 This created more coastlines as the new oceans flooded the spaces in between, and shifted the continental climate from dry to humid, and many of the arid deserts of the Triassic were replaced by lush rainforests.